 SAVING OUR TASMANIAN DEVILS

 Devil Facial Tumour Disease (DFTD) is a fatal, transmissible cancer, first observed in Tasmanian devils in the mid 1990s.
-The illness, which is characterised by the appearance of obvious facial cancers in infected devils, is one of only three known contagious cancers in the world.
+The illness, which is characterised by the appearance of obvious facial cancers in infected devils, is the only fatal contagious cancer in the world.
 The disease affects the devils’ ability to hunt and eat, leading to starvation and a slow and painful death.

-DFTD has decimated devil populations across Tasmania.
-Tasmanian devils still living in the wild on the Tasman Peninsula represent the last isolated, natural population of disease-free, wild devils in the world.
+DFTD has decimated devil populations across Tasmania however the wild Tasmanian devils of our region, the Tasman Peninsula, represent the last isolated, natural population of disease-free, wild devils in the world.

 Tasmanian Devil Conservation Project